 Storing and Reheating Tips:

-Kebabs taste the best fresh right off the grill, or oven.
-But if you have any kebabs leftover, wrap them tightly in aluminum foil or plastic wrap and store them in the refrigerator for up to three days.
-When you're ready to enjoy them again, simply reheat them in a preheated oven at 350°F for 10-15 minutes, or until heated through.
-I also just nuke in the microwave and it comes out just as good.
+Kebabs taste the best fresh off the grill or oven.
+Wrap them in aluminum foil and store them in the refrigerator for up to three days.you can reheat leftovers in a preheated oven at 350°F for 10-15 minutes, or until heated through or for a faster method, nuke in the microwave and it comes out just as good.

 Watch how to make it: